iuliiakr/cross-language-data-pooling/README.md

 In mid- and low-resource language projects, available data volume and quality frequently fall short of what is required for successful model training or fine-tuning.
 Augmenting training data with samples from other languages is therefore a common mitigation strategy.

-However, what constitutes a “related” language is not universal.
-Relatedness depends on the task, representation, and evaluation surface - for example, whether the system targets text-to-speech (TTS) or speech-to-speech (STS).
+However, what constitutes a "related" language is not universal and differs substantially between text-to-speech and speech-to-speech systems.
 Linguistic similarity alone is insufficient as a decision criterion.

 ## Task-Dependent Effects of Pooling